 Life History and Phenology

 The winter grain mite (WGM), as its name implies, is a cool season pest of small grains and orchard grass.
-The adult mite is approximately 1 mm long with a dark brown to black body, reddish-orange legs, and it has a reddish-orange spot on the top side of the body.
-Immature mites are 0.18 mm long and initially reddish-orange in color becoming dark brown with orange legs as they move through the immature stages.
-It is active from mid-fall to late spring; however, temperatures between 400 and 750 favor WGM development.
+The adult mite is approximately 1 mm long with a dark brown to black body, reddish‐orange legs, and it has a reddish‐orange spot on the top side of the body.
+Immature mites are 0.18 mm long and reddish‐orange in color becoming dark brown with orange legs as they move through the immature stages.
+It is active from mid fall to late spring; however, temperatures between 40 degrees and 75 degrees favor WGM development.

 There are two generations a year.
-The first generation emerges in October from over-summering eggs (kidney shaped, and reddish-orange to yellow in color) laid the previous spring.
+The first generation emerges in October from over‐summering eggs (kidney shaped, and reddish‐orange to yellow in color) laid the previous spring.
 First generation populations peak in December and January.
 The second generation develops from eggs laid by the first generation, and populations peak in March and April.
-Females deposit approximately 30 eggs and do not require a male for fertilization.
+Females Winter Grain Mite Management in Small Grains J. Whalen & B. Cissel ‐ Revised March 2011 IPM deposit approximately 30 eggs and do not require a male for fertilization.
 Unfertilized eggs produce more females.
 Eggs are laid either singly or in clusters on leaf sheaths and stems or at the base of plants within the soil.
-The WGM has six developmental stages: egg, prelarva, larva, protonymph, deutonymph, and adult.
+The WGM has six developmental stages: egg, prelarva, larva, protonymph deutonymph, and adult.
 On average, development time from egg to the death of the adult is 98 days.

 Temperature and moisture are the two most important factors influencing WGM development and abundance.
-They are most active when temperatures are between 500 and 600F and are not harmed by wintery precipitation or when there are several inches of frost in the ground for short periods of time.
-On hot, dry days when temperatures exceed 750F, the mites stop feeding and will burrow down 4 to 5 inches in the soil profile in search of moisture and to escape the warm temperatures.
-Egg hatching will also cease when daily temperatures exceed 750F.
+They are most active when temperatures are between 50 degrees and 60 degrees and are not harmed by wintery precipitation or when there are several inches of frost in the ground for short periods of time.
+On hot, dry days when temperatures exceed 75 degrees, the mites stop feeding and will burrow down 4 to 5 inches in the soil profile in search of moisture and to escape the warm temperatures.
+Egg hatching will also cease when daily temperatures exceed 75 degrees.

 Adult and immature mites feed on the plant chlorophyll of small grains, giving the plant a silver or frosted appearance.
 Severe feeding may result in dead or stunted plants, and it has the potential to significantly reduce yield.
 Young plants are more susceptible to the feeding damage than older, more robust plants.
 Plants that are either drought stressed or nutrient deficient also exhibit more severe feeding damage than unstressed plants.